Endogenous Resistance to Activation Steering in Language Models: Introduction

 \section{Introduction}

-Do large language models monitor their own internal states?
+Can large language models recover from steering-induced perturbations during generation, and what does that tell us about their internal monitoring of coherence?
 Recent work on introspection suggests that models can sometimes detect when their activations have been artificially perturbed~\citep{lindsey2025introspection}, but the extent to which this self-awareness influences ongoing generation remains unclear.
 Understanding whether and how models track the coherence of their own outputs has implications for both interpretability and AI alignment.

-We investigate this question using activation steering as a diagnostic tool.
-By artificially boosting sparse autoencoder (SAE) latents during inference~\citep{turner_steering_2024,templeton2024scaling}, we can introduce controlled perturbations to a model's internal representations and observe how the model responds.
-When we steer models with features semantically unrelated to the prompt (such as boosting a ``culinary terms'' latent while asking about organizing closets), smaller models predictably generate off-topic responses about the boosted concept throughout their response, as expected.
+We investigate this question using \emph{activation steering} as a diagnostic tool.
+Activation steering modifies a model's behavior by adding a chosen direction to its residual-stream activations during inference~\citep{turner_steering_2024,zou2023representation}.
+We choose those directions using \emph{sparse autoencoder} (SAE) latents: an SAE decomposes activations into a large set of sparse, often interpretable features, providing a vocabulary of concept directions to inject~\citep{Cunningham2023,templeton2024scaling}.
+By boosting a single SAE latent on every generated token, we introduce a controlled, semantically labeled perturbation and observe how the model responds.
+When we steer models with features semantically unrelated to the prompt (such as boosting a ``culinary terms'' latent while asking about organizing closets), smaller models predictably generate off-topic responses about the boosted concept throughout their response.

-In systematic experiments across five models from the Llama-3 and Gemma-2 families, we found that only the largest model we tested, Llama-3.3-70B, may resist task-misaligned steering interventions, recovering mid-generation to produce better responses even when steering remains active throughout.
-The most visible form of this recovery is explicit self-interruption, with the model generating phrases like ``wait, that's not right'' before returning to the original question.
-Smaller models show little to no such behavior.
-While we cannot determine from our experiments whether this reflects model scale, architecture, or training procedures, the phenomenon itself reveals a form of internal consistency monitoring worth investigating.
+In systematic experiments across five models from the Llama-3 and Gemma-2 families, we found that under our explicit-restart metric only the largest model we tested, Llama-3.3-70B, recovers from task-misaligned steering at substantial rates, generating phrases like ``wait, that's not right'' mid-response before returning to the original question.
+Smaller models show little such verbalized behavior, though we caution that this metric is by design narrow: any implicit, non-verbalized recovery is not captured.
+We cannot disentangle whether the gap reflects model scale, architecture, or training.
+Still, even within this single model, the phenomenon itself is informative.

+Two prima facie alternatives to an internal-monitoring story are tested directly: the self-correction event is in fact largely text-conditioned (a prefilling control, \Cref{sec:prefilling}), but the \emph{sustained} on-topic generation \emph{after} the correction event is not fully explained by autoregressive conditioning on recent on-topic tokens (a matched-prefix experiment, \Cref{sec:matched-prefix}).
+We treat this sustained resistance, rather than the moment of correction itself, as the central explanandum.